 Before you do this always make sure that the new loan will save you money in the long term!
 There is no point in refinancing if you will just lose money.

 A cash windfall is when you come into a large sum of money.
 This could come from the lottery, an inheritance or, even more expectedly, an income bonus or a tax rebate.

 As you can imagine, a cash windfall would be a great excuse to party it up or buy yourself a new TV.
 However, while you still owe money towards your student loan it is important to use any large sum of money on reducing that debt.

 You will thank yourself in the long run, and you can buy a new TV to celebrate once your repayments have all been made.

-The man who never has money enough to pay his debts has too much of something else.
+The man who never has enough money to pay his debts has too much of something else.

 ~ James Landall Basford

-Prioritise your repayments and follow the 6 step game plan.
+Prioritize your repayments and follow the 6 step game plan.
 Before you know it, you’ll be living the debt-free life 🙂